Final report for GNE20-235

-The second component of Objective 1 is to expand the USACE funded field study at Barnegat Bay by comparing the flow fields with those in a second active oyster farm environment.
-The Great Bay Estuary in New Hampshire has a long history of a natural oyster reefs with more recent active oyster farms.
+The field study at Barnegat Bay can be expanded upon by comparing the flow fields with those other active oyster farm environments.
+For example, the Great Bay Estuary in New Hampshire has a long history of a natural oyster reefs with more recent active oyster farms.
 At UNH we have access to three-dimensional hydrodynamic models of the Great Bay Estuary which predict wave velocities, periods, and tidal velocities in the vicinity of the farms.
 The models provide a second measure of the hydrodynamic conditions present at oyster farms on Northeastern coastlines.
 The Great Bay Estuary provides an interesting contrast due to the particularly large tidal range, varying over 3 m during large spring tides.
 Tidal flows in Great Bay contribute to significantly higher mean flows, 1-2 m/s, compared to virtually 0 m/s in Rose Cove.
-Flow characteristics, including maximum tidal flow, large wave events, and long-term average conditions will be identified from the model to compliment the field data collected in New Jersey.
+Flow characteristics, including maximum tidal flow, large wave events, and long-term average conditions are identified from the model to compliment the field data collected in New Jersey.

-Objective 2 methodology: During the fall and winter months of 2020, the synthetic oysters and gear models were fabricated.
-This study will focus on two common gear arrangements shown in Figure 2; floating mesh bags (left) and bottom seated cages with mesh bags inside (right).
+During the fall and winter months of 2020, the synthetic oysters and gear models were fabricated.
+This study focused on two common gear arrangements shown in Figure 2; floating mesh bags (left) and bottom seated cages with mesh bags inside (right).
 The size of the gear was limited by the 60 cm width of the test sections of the UNH Environmental Flows Water Tunnel (EFWT).
 Where possible, models are as close to full size as possible to reduce uncertainties due to scaling.